getdozer/dozer-docs/docs/sources/grpc.md

+---
+description: Allows the programmatic ingestion of events using the streaming gRPC protocol
+---

 # gRPC Ingestion

 The gRPC connector allows to ingest data on Dozer pushing data to a gRPC endpoint in a streaming fashion.